 After recently becoming a Psion owner again I began to ponder the issue of connectivity – which for most people today means full internet with rich web content, email, messaging, social media apps, video and audio.
 Usually this is a pre-requisite in any current mobile device and easily supplied via (usually built-in) wireless comms – Bluetooth, wi-fi or cellular modem.
-But with their 16-bit architecture, limited memory, graphics, storage and 1990s design my Psion SIBO/EOPC16 machines (Series 3a 2M & MC400) are already at a massive disadvantage.
-Connectivity is limited to serial RS-232 at a blistering max. of 19200 baud!
+But with their 16-bit architecture, limited memory, graphics, storage and 1990s design my Psion SIBO/EPOC16 machines (Series 3a 2M & MC400) are already at a massive disadvantage.
+Connectivity is limited to serial RS-232 only and at a blistering max. (if you’re lucky) of 19200 baud!

-This has turned into a long, rambling, messy brain-dump of a post.
-Sorry.
+Sorry, this has turned into a long, rambling, messy brain-dump of a post…

 TL;DR > Old computers are slow and they don’t understand the content or the connection protocols that make up “the internet of today”.
 To get connected another device is required as a mediator/translator.
 NodeMCU & Raspberry Pi are your friends.